HeliWang/fp-shirt/README.md

  - User friendly and aesthetically pleasing

  Running environment: Cloud9 Dev Environment
- Please check the email I sent to Adam (adampan@freshprints.com) to see the environment address, username and password

 Start MySQL:  right click on the server.js in the file list and select "Open Terminal here".
 Then type in mysql-ctl start